Finding Your Mission. Discovering Your Passion. Making Changes Over Time. by Krista Marie Moore

 Daily Miracle Prayer

 Offer us Love, Father, when we have lost our way.
 This world is filled with illusion and suffering.
 Even love can cause this, especially love or lack of it.
 I pray for your peace.
-To shield me from love of lessor form.
+To shield me from a love of lesser form.
 Show me your Love, complete and unconditional.
 Make me a vessel of this Love for the world.
 Amen.

 Daily Miracle Blessing